Gbagecol/261-Grading/README.txt

 The first argument is the path to a special rubric.txt file for the assignment you are currently grading.
 This file contains the criteria for the current assignment.
 The contents of this file are described in the next section.
-But if you don't want to construct your own rubric file, I will upload a rubric file to this repository whenever a new assignment is ready to be graded.The second argument is an output file where each student's grade will be written.
+But if you don't want to construct your own rubric file, I will email a rubric file to everyone whenever a new assignment is ready to be graded.
+The second argument is an output file where each student's grade will be written.

 When the script is launched, it will first ask for the name of the student you are currently grading.
 After you enter a name, the script will go through all